suhithr/Quiz-Engine/readme.md

     DEBUG = True
     TESTING = True #This makes the login_required decorator get ignored

-#To be sure that it's not running in DEBUG on a Production Server
+#To be sure that it's not running in DEBUG on a Production Server, being explicit for safety
 class ProductionConfig(BaseConfig):
     DEBUG = False
     TESTING = False